apollo

 caution

-ADRENALINE should be used with caution in patients with a history of kidney diseases due to the increased risk of severe adverse effects.
+Adrenaline should be used with caution in patients with a history of kidney diseases due to the increased risk of severe adverse effects.
 Close monitoring of kidney function, appropriate dose adjustments or replacement with a suitable alternative may be required in some cases based on the clinical condition of the patient.

 • Safety Warning